-I want to conclude these series of articles today and start again by repeating the four keys of hearing God’s Voice:
+I want to conclude this series of articles today and start again by repeating the four keys to hearing God’s Voice:

 3. SPONTANEOUS THOUGHTS

 “Then the Lord answered me and said: “Write the vision And make it plain on tablets, That he may run who reads it.”

 Habakkuk 2:2 NKJV